arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 .. literalinclude:: ../../python/example/single_cell_detailed_recipe.py
    :language: python
-   :lines: 138-139
+   :lines: 126-127

 Before we run the simulation, however, we need to register what results we expect once execution is over.
-This was handled by the :class:`arbor.single_cell_model` object in the previous example.
+This was handled by the :class:`arbor.single_cell_model` object in the original example.

 We would like to get a list of the spikes on the cell during the runtime of the simulation, and we would like to plot the voltage registered by the probe on the "custom_terminal" locset.

 .. literalinclude:: ../../python/example/single_cell_detailed_recipe.py
    :language: python
-   :lines: 142-145
+   :lines: 129-133

 The lines handling probe sampling warrant a second look.
 First, we declared :term:`probe_id` to be a :class:`arbor.cell_member`, with :class:`arbor.cell_member.gid` = 0 and :class:`arbor.cell_member.index` = 0.